MukulParashar/Used-Car-Sell-Market-Analysis/README.md

 **Ques2.
 Which car brands are majorly on sale.**

-* The top 10 most selling used cars brands are shown in the plot below where the most selling Maruti Cars among all owner type
+The top 10 most selling used cars brands are shown in the plot below where the most selling Maruti Cars among all owner type.

 ![alt text](https://github.com/MukulParashar/Used_Car_Sell_India/blob/master/images/top%2010%20brands.png)

-But if we go into deeper analysis, we can observe from the the plot below that Hyundai Cars in Petrol segment and Maruti Cars in Diesel segment are majorly available on sale**
+But if we go into deeper analysis, we can observe from the the plot below that Hyundai Cars in Petrol segment and Maruti Cars in Diesel segment are majorly available on sale.

 ![alt text](https://github.com/MukulParashar/Used_Car_Sell_India/blob/master/images/Rplot06.png)